Police confront 2 men, 1 white, 1 black: Only 1 is shot

 Finkley and Stahl climbed to the roof with their guns trained on Smith and joined the chorus of officers yelling commands.
 Smith briefly extended his arms just above his waist to show his empty hands, palms out, then began crouching slowly to the ground.
 That’s when the two officers fired three shots, with one bullet grazing Smith’s head and the others striking his abdomen.

 “I’m going to die!”
-Smith wailed, on the ground.
+Smith wailed in agony, on the ground.
 “I didn’t do nothing.”

 The encounter lasted about 10 seconds.
 No gun was found.